DataWorks Plus

 DataWorks Plus LLC is a privately held biometrics systems integrator based in Greenville, South Carolina.
-The company started in 2000 and originally focused on mugshot management, adding facial recognition beginning in 2005.
+The company started in 2000 and originally focused on mugshot management, adding facial recognition in 2005.
 Brad Bylenga is the CEO, and Todd Pastorini is the EVP and GM.
+Usage of the technology by police departments has resulted in wrongful arrests.

 Products

 The company focuses on biometrics storage and matching, including fingerprints, palm prints, irises, tattoos, and mugshots.

-Face Watch can continuously detect on live video streams, recognizing faces on individual video frames and cataloging the timestamps.
+Face Watch can continuously detect on live video streams, recognizing faces on individual video frames and cataloging timestamps.

-FACE Plus is their photo (still image) facial recognition program.
-It includes advanced filtering and can reconstruct a 3D model from photos to correct their angle, called pose correction.
+FACE Plus is the company's photo (still image) facial recognition program.
+It includes advanced filtering and can reconstruct a 3D model from photos to correct their angle, a feature called pose correction.

 DataWorks uses facial recognition algorithms from NEC, Rank One Computing (of Colorado, CEO Brendan Klare), and Cognitec.
 Both the NEC and Rank One algorithms showed algorithmic bias in a NIST study.
-DataWorks' EVP and GM, Todd Pastorini told New York Times that they don't formally measure the accuracy or bias, but "We've become a pseudo-expert in the technology".
+DataWorks' EVP and GM, Todd Pastorini, told New York Times that although the company doesn't formally measure the accuracy or bias, DataWorks has "become a pseudo-expert in the technology".

 Installations

 California

-DataWorks created the "California Facial Recognition Interconnect".
-This statewide face recognition network is used by Los Angeles County Sheriff (9 million images), San Diego County Sheriff (2.5 million images), Sacramento County Sheriff (1.75 million images), San Bernardino County Sheriff's Department/Riverside County Sheriff's Department (2.7 million images), Santa Barbara County Sheriff's Office (since 2012, 1 million images), San Francisco Police Department (1 million images; see below), and unidentified agencies in San Mateo County and San Joaquin County.
+DataWorks created the California Facial Recognition Interconnect.
+This statewide face recognition network is used by the Los Angeles County Sheriff (9 million images), San Diego County Sheriff (2.5 million images), Sacramento County Sheriff (1.75 million images), San Bernardino County Sheriff's Department/Riverside County Sheriff's Department (2.7 million images), Santa Barbara County Sheriff's Office (since 2012, 1 million images), San Francisco Police Department (1 million images; see below), and unidentified agencies in San Mateo County and San Joaquin County.

-The Los Angeles County Sheriff, using Cognitec's algorithm, acquired in 2008 on a 7-year contract, and signed a 7-year, $3.5m contract extension in 2015.
+The Los Angeles County Sheriff, using Cognitec's algorithm, acquired in 2008 on a seven-year contract, and signed a seven-year, $3.5m contract extension in 2015.
 The contract renewal was approved unanimously by the Los Angeles County Board of Supervisors.
-In addition to the Interconnect, Los Angeles County has access to fingerprinting, facial recognition, tattoo matching (2 million images or templates), composite drawing, and access to DMV images in the unrelated Cal-Photo.
+In addition to Interconnect, Los Angeles County has access to fingerprinting, facial recognition, tattoo matching (2 million images or templates), composite drawing, and access to DMV images in the unrelated Cal-Photo.